 - From the Windows registry Unintentional deletion of LDB description.

-- Improper installation of applications which supports the LDB file format.
+- Improper installation of applications that support the LDB file format.

-- Your PC don’t have enough hardware equipment to support with right opening of MS Access LDB file.
+- Your PC won’t have enough hardware equipment to support with the right opening of the MS Access LDB file.

 - Drivers used by your PC to unlock LDB file are now outdated.